-The Segal Program awards a \$6,000 stipend to graduate students and \$4,500 to Brandeis undergraduates.
-The purpose of the stipends is to help defray the cost of living during the internship period.
-Usually, the stipend is disbursed in two installments, one by the beginning of June for 75% of the stipend and the second for the remainder by the beginning of July.
+The Segal Program awards a \$7,000 stipend to graduate students and \$5,500 to undergraduates, unless Fellows choose to accept funding from their host site instead.
+The purpose of the stipends is to help defray the cost of living during the internship.
+Usually, the stipend is disbursed in two installments, one by the beginning of June for 75% and the second for the remainder by the beginning of July.
 The Segal Program does not request a budget on how the stipend will be spent, however it is expected that it will be used for expenses such as travel, lodging, food, bills and any other needs during the summer.
-While this stipend is not taxed when given, it is considered taxable income to be claimed on 2022 tax forms.
-The student is responsible for using the living stipend and any additional necessary funds to book any travel or attain summer housing themselves.
+While this stipend is not taxed when given, it may be considered taxable income to be claimed on 2024 tax forms.
+The student is responsible for using the stipend and any additional necessary funds to book travel or attain summer housing themselves.